PleiadesBUW/PleiadesUserDocumentation/gettingstarted/access.md

 ### Getting an account
 If you belong to one of the groups participating in PLEIADES, you can get an account by filling out [this form](https://pleiades.uni-wuppertal.de/fileadmin/physik/pleiades/Accountantrag_032024.pdf).
 If your group was **not** involved in PLEIADES, you can still get access, but please contact the support team before submitting an account request.
-In general, you can consult our [HPC.NRW Quick Reference Card](https://uni-wuppertal.sciebo.de/s/zV3kmj8Um6G5DAi/download) which outlines the access conditions and procedures.
+In general, you can consult our [HPC.nrw Quick Reference Card](https://uni-wuppertal.sciebo.de/s/zV3kmj8Um6G5DAi/download) which outlines the access conditions and procedures.
 Members of the University requiring an account for research or their thesis project can typically get access.

 Accounts are valid for a given period (max.
 3 years).